wrapnuts/402.mail/README.md

 + body 'This is a test.
 Will this mail get forwarded to my inbox if I add a micro-payment? cashuBo2F0gaJhaUgAdZ4[...]'

 5. If both loops run.sh & mutt.sh are running, then the above mail should be forwarded to your inbox by your specified **alias** in the **muttrc**

+## Disclaimer
+The author is NOT a cryptographer and this work has not been reviewed.
+This means that there is very likely a fatal flaw somewhere.
+Wrapnuts and Cashu are still experimental and not production-ready.